 Shine the Light!

 Shine the Light

-Every Thursday, we take to the streets for 30 minutes with signs and friends to stand up and fight for an American democracy that lifts us all.
+Every Thursday, for 30 minutes, we take to the streets.
+We call this weekly action “Shine the Light.”
+We gather with homemade signs to stand for compassion, justice, and a democracy that lifts us all.

+Shine the Light!